 Do I have to use a whole packer brisket?

 No, you don’t.
-And basically it comes down to what is availalbe at your local grocery store.
-Sometimes the only option is a flat cut.
-You can also check the big box stores like Sam’s club or Costco, they sometimes carry different cuts.
+And basically, it comes down to what cut of beef is available at your local grocery store.
+Sometimes, the only option is a flat cut.
+You can also check the big box stores like Sam’s Club or Costco; they sometimes carry different cuts.

-But if your feeding a crowd, packer briskets are the best choice.
+But if you’re feeding a crowd, packer briskets are the best choice.

 How to make Smoked Beef Brisket